Microlocal Morse theory of wrapped Fukaya categories: Stratifications

 We will say a subset $Y \subseteq X$ is $\SSS$-constructible when it is a union of strata of the stratification $\SSS$ of $X$.
 We say that a stratification $\T$ refines a stratification $\SSS$ when the strata of $\SSS$ are $\T$-constructible.

-We recall that an abstract simplicial complex on a vertex set $\mathcal{V}$ is a collection $\Sigma$ of nonempty finite subsets of $\mathcal{V}$, containing all singletons and all subsets of elements of $\Sigma$.
+We recall that an abstract simplicial complex on a vertex set $\V$ is a collection $\Sigma$ of nonempty finite subsets of $\V$, containing all singletons and all subsets of elements of $\Sigma$.
 By a simplicial complex, we mean the geometric realization $\left|\Sigma\right|$ of an abstract simplicial complex $\Sigma$; it comes with a stratification by the `open simplices' (which, of course, are locally closed, not necessarily open, subsets of $\left|\Sigma\right|$).
-We say a stratification $\SSS$ on $X$ is a triangulation when there is a homeomorphism $\left|\Sigma\right|\xrightarrow\sim X$ identifying stratifications.\footnote{Strictly speaking, it would be better to define a triangulation as a simplicial complex $(\mathcal V,\Sigma)$ together with a map $\left|\Sigma\right|\xrightarrow\sim X$ identifying stratifications.
-This distinction, however, will not concern us.} Note the following are \emph{not} triangulations: a stratification of a circle into single point and its complement, or into two points and their complement.
-The stratification into three points and their complement is a triangulation.
+We say a stratification $\SSS$ on $X$ is a triangulation when there exists a homeomorphism $\left|\Sigma\right|\xrightarrow\sim X$ identifying stratifications.
+We never impose any sort of regularity condition (differentiability, smoothness, analyticity, etc.)\ on this homeomorphism, even in the context of stratifications of a given regularity class.
+Note that the following are \emph{not} triangulations: a stratification of a circle into single point and its complement, or into two points and their complement; the stratification into three points and their complement is a triangulation.

 The open star of a stratum is the union of strata whose closures contain it.
 Taking stars reverses the inclusion: we have $X_\alpha \subseteq \overline{X_\beta} \iff \star(X_\beta) \subseteq \star(X_\alpha)$.
-Note that $\star(X_\alpha) \cap \star(X_\beta) = \bigcup_{\alpha, \beta \to \gamma} \star(X_\gamma)$.
+Note that $\star(X_\alpha) \cap \star(X_\beta) = \bigcup_{\alpha\leftarrow\gamma\to\beta}\star(X_\gamma)$.
 For triangulations, we can do better: $\star(X_\alpha) \cap \star(X_\beta) = \star(X_\gamma)$ where $\gamma$ is the simplex spanned by the vertices of $\alpha$ union the vertices of $\beta$ (if this simplex is present), and otherwise $\star(X_\alpha) \cap \star(X_\beta) =\emptyset$.

-Given a $C^1$ stratification $\SSS$ of a $C^1$ manifold $M$, we write $N^* \SSS \subseteq T^*M$ for the union of conormals to the strata.
-The stratification is said to be Whitney (a) iff $N^* \SSS$ is closed; or, as it is usually formulated, if limits of tangent spaces to strata contain the tangent spaces of their boundary strata.
-In any setting where we consider cotangent bundles, we will only ever consider Whitney (a) stratifications.